gustavozf/facial_emotion_detection/README.md

 ## Project Organization
 This project is organized as follows:
 - `data`: path containing all of the data used for training, evaluation and testing;
+- `deploy`: sample application developed in flask to showcase the model usage in a production level;
 - `face_emotion`: library containing the core structures, as: models, dataset creations, auxiliary functions, etc.;
 - `notebooks`: Jupyter notebooks developed for data exploration and problem understanding;
 - `scripts`: training and evaluation scripts.